armory/docs/content/en/docs/spinnaker-user-guides/terraform-use-integration.md

 ---
 linkTitle: Use the Terraform Integration Stage
-title: Use the Terraform Integration Stage in the Armory Platform
+title: Use the Terraform Integration Stage in Armory Enterprise
 aliases:
   - /docs/spinnaker/terraform-use-integration/
 description: >